ChristianLoizou/Shorts/README.md

  - *assets/* - Contains icons / other assets
  - *application_update.py* - Can be left out if you don't need the auto-update feature

  If you plan on leaving out *application_update.py*, check first that the version you are using is capable of running without it.
 12toneapp v1.6.1, intervalpractice v1.5 and parallelchecker v1.4.2 are the earliest versions that allow for execution without checking for updates.
+Other applications will have this feature for all versions.

 Please also note that depending on your PATH environment variable / operating system, you may need to swap `python37` for `python3.7`.
 For me, `python37` works on Windows and `python3.7` works for Darwin (MacOS).